DuinoBasedLearning/DuinoBasedLearning.github.io/projects.md

 <hr/>

-## PRACTICE 1: Analysis of the Temporary Response of a Digital Control System
+## SESSION 1: Analysis of the Temporary Response of a Digital Control System

 For a more detailed explanation of the practice  click [here](P1_en.html).